gwensab/The-Goon/README.md

 # THE-GOON
 *aka.
 Temperature Housing Environment - Gwen's Office Output Navigator*

-This project follows the process of creating a self driving robot.
-The robot will be able to collect data from a temperature sensor using Arduino Mega 2650 and upload it to twitter using Raspberry Pi 4.

 ### Follow Step-By-Step Instructions [Here](instructions.md)

+This project follows my process of creating a self driving robot.
+The robot is able to collect data from a temperature sensor using Arduino Mega 2650 and upload it to twitter using Raspberry Pi 4.
+Interface Arduino Mega 2650, Raspberry Pi 4, BTS7960 motor controllers, SR04 ultrasonic sensors, and DHT11 temperature & humidity sensor.

 ## Materials